yale-cpsc-419-sp23/pset-1-cli/README.md

 ## Submission
 Replace this file with a new `README.md` file.
-This file must contain:
+The file must contain:
-* Your name and netid and your teammate’s name and netid
+* Your name and netid and your teammate’s name and netid, at the beginning of the file
-* A paragraph describing your contribution, and another paragraph describing your teammate’s contribution.
+* A paragraph describing your contribution, and another paragraph describing your teammate’s contribution
-    Please be thorough; we are looking for two substantial paragraphs, not a sentence or two
+    * Please be thorough; we are looking for two substantial paragraphs, not a sentence or two
 * A description of whatever help (if any) you received from other people while doing the assignment
 * A description of the sources of information that you used while doing the assignment, that are not direct help from other people
 * An indication of how much time you spent doing the assignment, rounded to the nearest hour